Rev. Reginald Lynch, O.P.

 Ph.D., University of Notre Dame

-Born in New Hampshire, Father Reginald Lynch, O.P. entered the Dominican Province of St. Joseph in 2007, and was ordained a priest in 2013.
-After ordination, he served at St. Patrick Parish in Columbus, Ohio and taught at the Pontifical College Josephinum, before going on to complete a PhD in theology at the University of Notre Dame, with a major concentration in medieval theology and minor concentrations in patristics and philosophical theology.
-He has written on a variety of topics in sacramental, systematic and historical theology in journals like The Thomist and Nova et Vetera.
+Born in New Hampshire, Father Reginald Lynch, O.P., entered the Dominican Province of St. Joseph in 2007, and was ordained a priest in 2013.
+After ordination, he served at St. Patrick Parish in Columbus, Ohio, and taught at the Pontifical College Josephinum, before going on to complete a PhD in theology at the University of Notre Dame, with a major concentration in medieval theology and minor concentrations in patristics and philosophical theology.
+He has written on a variety of topics in sacramental, dogmatic and historical theology in journals like The Thomist and Nova et Vetera.
 His first book, The Cleansing of the Heart: The Sacraments as Instrumental Causes in the Thomistic Tradition (Washington, D.C.: The Catholic University of America Press, 2017) received the Charles Cardinal Journet Prize in 2018.
 He has recently completed another book, Aquinas’s Summa Theologiae and Eucharistic Sacrifice in the Early Modern Period (forthcoming), which focuses on the reception of Aquinas’ Eucharistic theology in the early modern period.